alfia14/Weather-App/README.md

 # Weather App Using the Open Weather API
-Fetching Open Weather API to create a UI with a search component.
+Fetching Open Weather API to create a UI with a search component using React JS .